AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case 2 {#split-uc2}

-You collect survey responses into a delimited list in a single dimension.
+You collect voice app responses into a delimited list in a single dimension.
 You would like the responses from the first value in the list into its own dimension.
 You would like to put the last value in the list into its own dimension.

 ### Data before {#split-uc2-databefore}